5 Ways to Tackle The Gender Pay Gap & Strengthen Your Company Culture

 Alice Vigneron

-The gender pay gap can be defined as the percentage difference between men's and women's pay.
+The gender pay gap can be defined as the percentage difference between men and women's pay.
 Globally, women are paid 23% less than men.
 In Europe, women earn on average 14.9% less per hour than men.
 In Ireland, this figure is slightly lower than the European average - 14.4% in 2021, a decrease of 2.9 percentage points in 14 years!
 Given the context and societal changes, progress should be made on gender equality as women continue to earn less than men.

 In this article, we discuss the importance and specifics of the gender pay gap and offer 5 great ways a company can work to close the gender pay gap and strengthen its culture.